Profit Redistribution in a TANK Model with Price and Wage Rigidities: An Analytical Benchmark and an Own-Lag Comparison: Analytical Results

 Consider initially the benchmark case of pure price rigidity.
-Under wage flexibility (\(\eta_{w}=0\)), the Phillips curve simplifies to \(\pi_{t}^{p}=(\psi_{p}/\eta_{p})(\varphi+\gamma)x_{t}\), yielding policy multipliers: Price rigidity (\(\eta_p/\psi_p\)) reduces the inflation response \(\Omega^p\) while amplifying the output effect \(\Omega^x\).\footnote{The latter is derived from } Given that \(\delta_c\) rises with household heterogeneity (\(\lambda\)) and falls with labor market competition (\(\psi_w\)), both greater heterogeneity and monopolistic labor market structures enhance monetary policy effectiveness across both inflation and output dimensions.
+Under wage flexibility (\(\eta_{w}/\psi_{w}=0\), equivalently \(\psi_{w}/\eta_{w}\to\infty\)), the Phillips curve simplifies to \(\pi_{t}^{p}=(\psi_{p}/\eta_{p})(\varphi+\gamma)x_{t}\), yielding policy multipliers: Price rigidity (\(\eta_p/\psi_p\)) reduces the inflation response \(\Omega^p\) while amplifying the output effect \(\Omega^x\).
+In this pure-price-rigidity benchmark, greater heterogeneity and lower labor-market competitiveness can strengthen monetary transmission when the denominator remains positive.
+In the general sticky-price and sticky-wage case, the full comparative statics are characterized in Proposition 2.